DownTown Park Forest

 A major step in the conversion from a mall to a downtown was the sale of individual parcels and buildings.
 The first new construction in the DownTown was a new Walgreens on an out lot.
 Two of the DownTown buildings have been sold.
 Matanky Realty Group owns Building #2 which houses a theatre.
 Blaine Realty is the owner of the Chase Bank Building.
 CVS Drug Store is located on a former parking lot on the corner of Main Street and Western Avenue.
 There are two senior complexes that have been built on the east side of the DownTown.
 Victory Center Senior has both an independent and assisted living.
-In the Fall of 2005, Bigelow Homes started building 63 homes in the Victoria Place development.
-This is on the west side of the DownTown.
+In the fall of 2005, Bigelow Homes built 63 homes in the Victoria Place development on the west side of the DownTown.

 Another major step was the creation of a market niche.
-As an historically cultural community, the local market niche was culture.
+As a historically cultural community, the local market niche was culture.
 One of the retail buildings has been converted to a cultural arts center.
-It houses the Illinois Theatre Center, an equity theater company, and the Tall Grass Arts Association Art Gallery and School.
+It houses the Performing Arts Theatre, the Tall Grass Arts Association Art Gallery and School.
 It also houses the offices and Board Rooms of the Illinois Philharmonic Orchestra.
 Salon Artists Gallery is another art venue located at 294 Main Street.
 Franciscan’s medical office also in this building.

 The DownTown Management Office is located on site at 226 Forest Boulevard.
 The management office’s phone number is 708-503-8153 and is open from 8 – 4 each weekday.
 For information on renting a space in the DownTown for either a ground level or second floor office space.